 A reliable diagnosis can only be obtained through a biopsy of the small intestine.
 This can determine the sucrase-isomaltase activity in the tissue of the small intestine.
-It is also possible to perform a hydrogen breath test, which, however, does not provide an accurate result for this condition.
+It is also possible to perform a hydrogen breath test.

 The diet consists of eating foods that are low in sucrose.
 Sucrose, also known as granulated or household sugar, a disaccharide, is largely replaced by glucose (dextrose), fructose (fruit sugar) and lactose (milk sugar).